Norman Kember: Kidnapping

-On 5 December 2005 Kember's wife made a plea for his release.
+On 5 December 2005, Kember's wife made a plea for his release.
 Her 30-second plea was shown on Arab broadcast station Al Jazeera.
 A 10 December deadline was set by the kidnappers for the release of all Iraqi prisoners, or the hostages would be executed.
 It passed without any word on the hostages' fate.

 As the deadline passed, and with no news of his whereabouts, his friends held an hour-long silent vigil for him in Trafalgar Square, London.
 A further vigil was held by local dignitaries and friends at Harrow Civic Centre.
 Two weeks later, with the Kember family still waiting to hear news, they set up a telephone line, hoping that the kidnappers would contact them.

-On 28 January 2006 a new video was released by his captors and shown on Al-Jazeera television.
+On 28 January 2006, a new video was released by his captors and shown on Al-Jazeera television.
 They stated that this was the "last chance" for their demands to be met.

-On 5 March vigils were held in Trafalgar Square to mark 100 days since Kember was taken hostage. and on March 7 a new tape of Kember was aired on Arab satellite television station al-Jazeera.
+On 5 March, vigils were held in Trafalgar Square to mark 100 days since Kember was taken hostage and on 7 March, a new tape of Kember was aired on Arab satellite television station al-Jazeera.
 Three days later, the body of Kember's American colleague Tom Fox was found.

 Release

-On 23 March Kember and the others were freed during a raid by multinational forces led by British Special Forces.
-None of the captors were present at the time of the raid, no shots were fired and no-one was injured.
-Kember himself assumes that the non-violent manner of his release was a result of a previous campaign to get hold of one of his captors who obviously uncovered the address of the place in return for allowance to inform his comrades that they should stay away from the place.
+On 23 March, Kember and the others were freed during a raid by multinational forces led by British Special Forces.
+None of the captors were present at the time of the raid, no shots were fired and no one was injured.
+Kember himself assumed that the non-violent manner of his release was a result of a previous campaign to get hold of one of his captors who obviously uncovered the address of the place in return for allowance to inform his comrades that they should stay away from the place.

 Kember was repeatedly criticised for his response toward the military forces involved in his release.
 He refused to provide military intelligence with any information regarding his captors.
 He also requested the withdrawal of coalition forces from Iraq.
-On 24 March General Sir Michael Jackson told Channel 4 News that he was "saddened that there doesn't seem to have been a note of gratitude for the soldiers who risked their lives to save those lives".
-On 25 March, in a telephone phone-in discussion on BBC Radio 5 Live, Colonel Bob Stewart, a former British Commander under United Nations command in Bosnia from September 1992 to May 1993 suggested that Kember and people like him were a liability, since he had ignored advice not to go to Baghdad and the security services, the British government and multinational forces had diverted valuable time and resources to rescue a "foolish, albeit well-intentioned, meddling civilian".
+On 24 March, General Sir Michael Jackson told Channel 4 News that he was "saddened that there doesn't seem to have been a note of gratitude for the soldiers who risked their lives to save those lives".
+On 25 March, in a phone-in discussion on BBC Radio 5 Live, Colonel Bob Stewart, a former British Commander under United Nations command in Bosnia and Herzegovina from September 1992 to May 1993 suggested that Kember and people like him were a liability, since he had ignored advice not to go to Baghdad and the security services, the British government and multinational forces had diverted valuable time and resources to rescue a "foolish, albeit well-intentioned, meddling civilian".
 His alleged lack of gratitude was criticised as not being characteristic of true Christian values.